Access to Health Care (Now closed)

-A missed NHS appointments can have serious health implications and can even lead to premature death, so the NHS want to make sure people attend their appointments so they can recover and stay well.
-Missed appointments cost millions of pounds every year and increase waiting times when our NHS is already very stretched.
+Missed NHS appointments can have serious health implications and even lead to premature death, so the NHS want to make sure people attend their appointments so they can recover and stay well.
+Missed appointments cost millions of pounds yearly and increase waiting times when the NHS is already stretched.

-Local VCS groups best understand their community and people they serve and can provide support enabling people to recover and stay well.
+Local groups best understand their communities and the people they serve and can support people to recover and stay well.

 • Black people